 And they shall teach no more every man his neighbour, and every man his brother, saying, Know the LORD: for they shall all know me, from the least of them unto the greatest of them, saith the LORD: for I will forgive their iniquity, and I will remember their sin no more.
 (Jeremiah 31:34)

 Watch ye therefore: for ye know not when the master of the house cometh, at even, or at midnight, or at the cockcrowing, or in the morning: 36 Lest coming suddenly he find you sleeping.
 37 And what I say unto you I say unto all, Watch.
 (Mark 13:35-37)

-We then see that Yahuweh will forgive our iniquity, and remember our sin no more, when we repent — after we cease our iniquity and sin, and begin to walk in His Commandments, Statutes and Judgments, by His Grace.
+We then see that Yahuweh will forgive our iniquity, and remember our sin no more, as we begin the process of repentance — as we cease our iniquity and sin, and begin to 'watch' — to walk in His Commandments, Statutes and Judgments, enabled by His Grace.

 Finally, we will see the fruit of our repentance, when we begin to heed Messiah's warning to 'watch.'

-Let us decide whether we would be among the Wise Virgins — or among the Foolish.
+Let us decide whether we would be among the Wise Virgins — or among the Foolish!